A Unified Framework for Hopsets and Spanners: A Unified Construction of Spanners and Emulators

-Therefore, for a fixed $j$ and a fixed $x\in A_j$, when looking at the union of all the shortest paths $P_{u,x}$ where $x=p_j(u)$, this union is a tree - It's exactly the shortest path tree from $x$ to all of the vertices $u$ such that $p_j(u)=x$.
-Also, clearly for different $x,y\in A_j$, these trees are disjoint (because each $u\in V$ has only one $j$'th pivot), so for a fixed $j$:
+Therefore, for a fixed $j$ and a fixed $x\in A_j$, when looking at the union of all the shortest paths $P_{u,x}$ where $x=p_j(u)$, this union is a tree - it is exactly the shortest path tree from $x$ to all these vertices $u$.
+Also, clearly for different $x,y\in A_j$, these trees are disjoint (because each $u\in V$ has only one $j$'th pivot).
+Hence, for a fixed $j$,